 Protesters try to storm Lebanese government

-By BASSEM MROUEBy BASSEM MROUE, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By BASSEM MROUEBy BASSEM MROUE, Associated Press??

 Volunteers distribute placards in Martyrs' Square before the funeral for the country's intelligence chief, Brig.
 Gen. Wissam al-Hassan in Beirut, Lebanon, Sunday, Oct.
 21, 2012.
 Lebanese forces set up road blocks and cordoned off Beirut's central square Sunday, boosting security in the capital ahead of a public funeral for Al-Hassan, a powerful opponent of Syria.
 The placards depict Al- Hassan, who was assassinated Friday in a car bomb attack, and Rafik Hariri, former Prime Minister of Lebanon, who was assassinated in 2005 in a car bombing.
 (AP Photo/Maya Alleruzzo) (AP Photo/Maya Alleruzzo)